Home » 12 Step Programs » 12 Steps » Step 3 – The 3rd Step Prayer of AA & NA

 The 12-step program is built around a spirituality that feels right and comfortable to the individual.
 Correspondingly, the third step prayer AA is as religious or irreligious as the addict wants it to be.

 If this is so, you may be wondering why the phrasing is so religious and veers towards a Christian worldview.
 To answer that, we need to remember the context in which AA, the first 12-step program, was organized.
 The founder of the program was Protestant and was inspired by the evangelical Oxford Group.
 For Dr. Bob and Bill W., their personal spiritual program was an extension of the religion they embraced.
-Bill published the 3rd Step prayer in 1938 when pluralism and openness to other traditions were less widespread.
+Bill published the 3rd Step prayer as early as 1938 when pluralism and openness to other traditions were less widespread.

 However, AA encouraged non-Christian members to join from the onset.
 They understood that spirituality is a personal journey.
 The language in the third step prayer is best understood in this light.